 Learning to read is one of the most important skills your child will learn at our school.
 The reason is, everything else depends on it!
-Due to this, reading is a main part of our North Star, and we get every single child learning to read as soon as they start school.
+Due to this, reading is a core part of our curriculum, and our aim is for every child to be a reader!

 We want your child to love reading, and to want to read for themselves.
 Through our curriculum, we ensure all children develop a love of books as well as simply learning to read.

-At Langland, we use the phonics program Read Write Inc to support us to achieve this.
+At Langland, we use the phonics program Read Write Inc (RWI) to support us to achieve this.

-In Berry Class, your child’s emerging reading skills will develop through:
+In Acorn Class, your child’s emerging reading skills will develop through:

 -improving their listening skills to discriminate sounds,

 -learning to orally blend through Fred Talk games

 -introducing your child to the picture cards and set 1 sounds.